Axeman of New Orleans: Joseph Romano

 On August 10, 1918, Pauline and Mary Bruno awoke to the sound of a commotion in the adjoining room where their elderly uncle, Joseph Romano, resided.
 Upon entering the room, the sisters discovered Romano had taken a serious blow to his head, which resulted in two open cuts.
 The assailant was fleeing the scene as they arrived, yet the girls were able to distinguish that he was a dark-skinned, heavy-set man who wore a dark suit and slouched hat.
-Romano was able to walk to the ambulance once it arrived he died two days later due to severe head trauma.
+Romano was able to walk to the ambulance once it arrived, but died two days later due to severe head trauma.
 His home had been ransacked, yet no items were stolen.
-Authorities found a bloody axe in the backyard and discovered that a panel on the backdoor had been chiseled away.
+Authorities found a bloody axe in the backyard and discovered that a panel on the back door had been chiseled away.

 The murder created a state of extreme chaos in New Orleans, with residents living in constant fear of an Axeman attack.
 Police received a slew of reports in which citizens claimed to have seen the killer lurking in local neighborhoods.
 A few men even called to report that they had found axes in their backyards.
 John Dantonio, a then-retired Italian detective, made public statements in which he hypothesized that the man who had committed the recent murders was the same who had killed several individuals in 1911.
 Dantonio described the potential killer as an individual of dual personalities, who killed without motive.
 This type of individual, Dantonio stated, could very likely have been a normal, law-abiding citizen, who was often overcome by an overwhelming desire to kill.
 He later went on to describe the killer as a real-life "Dr. Jekyll and Mr. Hyde".